takeshape/takeshape-starter-auth0-stripe/README.md

 9. Set up the project from the repo you just cloned.

    - Create a copy of the file `.env.local-example`, name it `.env.local`
    - Fill in the values as instructed in the `.env.local` file.
-Most of the values will come from your **Auth0 Application**, some you will generate, and some will come from TakeShape.
+Most of the values will come from your **Auth0 Application**, some you will generate, some will come from TakeShape.

 10. Run `npm install`